dsharpe/ippon/README.md

 This is modified from a spring example called "gs-routing-and-filtering-complete".

 Import the projects into your IDE as a maven project.
 Gradle has not been tested.
 Each maven project runs on a different port.

+The service projects are "book" and "magazine" and the Zuul gateway project is "gateway".